Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Empirical study

-An important point to notice is that model attacks, which are far more powerful than poisoning attacks, are only possible if the attacker can access and alter the client code.
-Consequently, it would be ideal to improve the client code security and stop these attacks before they can happen.
+An important point to notice is that model attacks, which are far more powerful than poisoning attacks (Shown in Section \ref{results_rq1}), are only possible if the attackers can access and alter the client code.
+Consequently, it would be ideal to improve the client code security and stop these attacks before they happen.
 So it would be interesting to see which techniques can be applied here to make it harder for the attacker to implement model poisoning attacks.
 One idea would be cryptography which is already being used on secure aggregators \citep{secagg}.

-Another interesting follow-up research opportunity in this domain is about the client selection strategy in a cross-device FL.
+Another exciting follow-up research opportunity in this domain is the client selection strategy in a cross-device FL.
 The baseline for client selection is choosing clients randomly, at each round \citep{mcmahan2017communicationefficient}.
-Recently, new client selection techniques have been introduced to make the overall FL process faster by considering devices' hardware heterogeneity \citep{fedcs, oort, tifl}.
+Recently, new client selection techniques have been introduced to make the overall FL process faster by considering devices' hardware heterogeneity \citep{fedcs, tifl, oort}.
 It would be interesting to see how a byzantine-aware client selection technique could improve the overall quality alone and how it would work with a robust aggregation technique.